Securing the OpenSSH Server

 To enhance security, using a non-standard port such as

-.
+2279for the Linux server as the default port; attackers commonly target port22.
 However, it is essential to note that using a non-standard port alone is not enough to secure the server as it is considered a form of security through obscurity.
-Changing the port does not provide complete protection as determined hackers can still scan all ports using tools likenmap
+Changing the port does not provide complete protection as determined hackers can still scan all ports using tools likenmap.
+Nonetheless, a non-standard port is highly recommended, as it can deter automated attacks on the Linux server.
+To implement changes related to the server, you need to edit thesshd_configfile and restart the server for the changes to take effect.Type

 Direct login as root through